sekkit/Verse.NET/README.md

 A Host is a container(Process) for many/single actors.
 An Actor is an entity with state, able to make rpc calls, has its own lifecycle within the Host.

+Scaling is achieved through multiprocesses, interprocess communication are mainly through Global cache or TCP/KCP networking.

 Design principle comes from Bigworld, and microservices.
 The simple, the better.
  ```

 ## Contribute